isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

 <p>Processing Time</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Minimum of 14 working days from the successful completion of the pre-opening
+<p>Up to 30 working days from date of complete application received, or completion
-inspection.</p>
+of e-notice period, or completion of pre-opening inspection, whichever is later.</p>
 <p></p>
 <p>A pre-opening inspection will be held after the receipt and verification
 of all required documents, or completion of the e-notice period, whichever